 - The assets of the Company are sold by the liquidator in order to settle the debts of the Company.

-- Certain debt is considered as priority and these are settled before other debt.
-This mainly includes the outstanding employees’ salaries.
+- Certain debt is considered a priority, and these are settled before other debt.
+This mainly includes outstanding employees’ salaries.

 - Once all debt has been settled, the remaining funds are distributed among the shareholders or the owner.

 - In case the funds generated from the sale of the Company’s assets are insufficient to pay off the debts, the deficit will be adjusted against the share capital of the shareholders.

 - The Statement of Affairs and Liquidation Report has to be prepared by the liquidator after conducting the necessary procedures.

 - The liquidator would also be responsible to request for the removal of the Company from the Commercial Register.

 Documents required for Liquidation of a Company in the UAE

 - Passport copies of all shareholders, along with Emirates ID’s

 - Statement of Affairs and Liquidation Report

 - Letter from Labour and Immigration department that there are no visas.